-You must complete the PI course before taking the exams and must have attended all 6 days days in order to become certified.
+You must complete the PI course and have attended all 6 days days in order to be eligible to take the exams.

 If you took the course but did not complete both the written and oral exams within 6 months, you will have to redo the course and pay the course fees.